NoxFort1/NoxFort1/README.md

 ### 💻 Computer Science Student | 🇵🇱 Poland

-I'm a Computer Science student at Silesian University of Technology, passionate about data science and neural networks.
+<p align="left">I'm a Computer Science student at Silesian University of Technology, passionate about data science and neural networks.</p>

-<p align="left">I'm currently working on few machine learning and nerual network projects.</p>

 ###